tursodatabase/libsql/rusqlite/README.md

   `Url` type from the [`url` crate](https://crates.io/crates/url).
 * `bundled` uses a bundled version of SQLite.
 This is a good option for cases where linking to SQLite is complicated, such as Windows.
 * `sqlcipher` looks for the SQLCipher library to link against instead of SQLite.
 This feature overrides `bundled`.
-* `bundled-sqlcipher` uses a bundled version of SQLCipher (more or less Unix only at the moment).
+* `bundled-sqlcipher` uses a bundled version of SQLCipher.
 This searches for and links against a system-installed crypto library to provide the crypto implementation.
 * `bundled-sqlcipher-vendored-openssl` allows using bundled-sqlcipher with a vendored version of OpenSSL (via the `openssl-sys` crate) as the crypto provider.
   - As the name implies this depends on the `bundled-sqlcipher` feature, and automatically turns it on.
   - If turned on, this uses the [`openssl-sys`](https://crates.io/crates/openssl-sys) crate, with the `vendored` feature enabled in order to build and bundle the OpenSSL crypto library.